behzad-afsari/behzad/README.md

 - 👋 Hi, I’m @behzadart
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript,nodejs,reactjs,linux
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...

 <!---